Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 To burn-off in these areas during the Seasonal Prohibited Period, you should:

-1. Refer to the Seasonal Prohibited Period fire restriction dates
+1. refer to the Seasonal Prohibited Period fire restriction dates

-2. Apply for a permit to burn off on private land.
+2. apply for a permit to burn off on private land.

 Check the CFA website for information about burning off outside the Seasonal Prohibited Period.